 DPC_WATCHDOG_VIOLATION Stop Error

-As a workaround, Microsoft has suggested that you replace the problematic driver with the Microsoft iastor.sys driver.
+As a workaround, you need replace the problematic driver with the Microsoft iastor.sys driver.

 Right-click on the Start button to open the WinX Menu and select Device Manager.
 Expand IDE ATA/ATAPI controllers.